Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Introduction

 The outline of this paper is as follows.
 In the next section we are going to review the basic structure of Weyl gravity and its field equations.
-Then in section (\ref{flat}) the tangential velocity of matter particles on circular orbits will be derived in terms of one of metric functions \`a la B\"ohmer et al. \cite{BHL}.
+Then in section (\ref{flat}) the tangential velocity of matter particles on circular orbits will be derived in terms of one of the metric functions.
 Afterwards in section (\ref{solutions}) four distinct solutions of Weyl gravity in the region of flat galactic rotation curves will be presented.
-Section (\ref{discussion}) will contain our discussion of the results and comments on the scale dependent modelling of gravitational interactions.
+In section (\ref{stability}) we will prove the stability of circular orbits in the backgrounds found in the previous section.
+Finally, section (\ref{discussion}) will contain our discussion of the results and comments on the effective theory of the gravitational interactions.